azuline/repertoire/README.md

 ```

 ## Scratchpad

-CRA 4.0.1 has horrible hot reload times for TypeScript, so we currently are
-on 3.4.x.
-Will upgrade back once this is resolved.
-This also caps our version
-of ESLint and TypeScript for compatibility reasons.

 Since GQL API can create release, need to have functions to scan its tracks for
 cover art and/or upload art.